 Icomera began working with Northern in 2014, supporting a Passenger Wi-Fi, Passenger Information and Onboard Entertainment solution for 24 of Northern Rail’s class C333, C322 and C321 electric trains, running on routes connecting Leeds, Bradford, Doncaster and Skipton.
 Serving 1.1 million passengers travelling in and out of Leeds each month, the roll-out garnered positive results; in a post-launch survey, 87% of travellers stated that Icomera’s Wi-Fi service met or exceeded their expectations.

-In 2016, the relationship evolved when Northern awarded Icomera a crucial role as part of its ambitious vision to design and build a best-in-class Intelligent Train on more than 260 of Northern’s refurbished trains operating throughout its network.
+In 2016, the relationship evolved when Northern awarded Icomera a crucial role as part of its ambitious vision to design and build a best-in-class Digital Train on more than 260 of Northern’s refurbished trains operating throughout its network.

-At the commencement of the project, Icomera designed the Intelligent Train’s system architecture to meet Northern’s bespoke requirements, supporting each application, and mitigating cybersecurity risks through secure network design.
-Certain aspects of the solution, such as Passenger Wi-Fi and cybersecurity, were contracted to Icomera directly, while other parts of the Intelligent Train ecosystem are delivered by a number of third-party suppliers.
+At the commencement of the project, Icomera designed the train’s system architecture to meet Northern’s bespoke requirements, supporting each application, and mitigating cybersecurity risks through secure network design.
+Certain aspects of the solution, such as Passenger Wi-Fi and cybersecurity, were contracted to Icomera directly, while other parts of the train ecosystem are delivered by a number of third-party suppliers.
 Icomera worked as a network integrator, consulting with prospective solution providers, evaluating the different options and aiding Northern in the approval process; once suppliers had been selected by Northern, Icomera worked collaboratively with each one to understand their specific requirements and design the onboard network to meet all necessary functionality.

 Passenger-related Onboard Systems